h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 > ~/.kube/config

-Which github organization do you want to use? (required):
+Which github organization do you want to use(Can be set as personal github id)? (required):

-> [organization name or github id, e.g. hongchao-org]
+> [organization name or github id]

+Which domain do you want to use?:

+> h8r.site
 ```

 Then it will start executing the setup instructions.
 Output looks like: